 - Applicants must obtain an official species list from the U.S. Fish and Wildlife Service's (USFWS), available from the Information for Planning and Consultation (IPaC) website.
-IPaC: Home (fws.gov) - 2.
+IPaC: Home (fws.gov).
+Get the official list by logging into the IPaC website.
+The unofficial list will have a "not for consultation" watermark on it and cannot be used. - 2.
 Determine whether listed resources will be exposed to the proposed action or to any of the environmental changes that are likely to occur due to the project. - 3.
 Compare potential project impacts to appropriate species information (i.e. habitat requirements, species threats). - 4.
 Describe whether any proposed project site(s) and activities will directly or indirectly affect: - a.
 Any threatened, endangered or candidate species, or - b.
-Is within or near designated critical habitat as designated under the Endangered

-Species Act of 1973.
+Is within or near designated critical habitat as designated under the Endangered Species Act of 1973.